kflagg/kflagg.github.io/_pages/consulting.md

 alerts to their performance.
 I am also versed in writing requirements and user stories should the implementation need to be handed off.

+You can have a look at my [CV](../kflagg-cv) for details of my past work.
-If you are interested in bringing me onto your project as a statistician or data science practitioner, I will be happy to schedule a free no-obligation 45-minute consultation to discuss your needs.
+If you are interested in bringing me onto your project as a statistician or data science practitioner, I will be happy to schedule a free no-obligation one-hour consultation to discuss your needs.
 [Email me](mailto:flagg.ka@gmail.com) to get started!